-These Spanakopita Muffin Cups are a super easy after-school snack or party appetizer version of the Greek classic, where flaky phyllo shells get filled with flavorful spinach, feta cheese, herbs, and butter!
+This Spanakopita recipe takes the traditional triangles and turns them into pie cups.
+A super easy after-school snack or party appetizer version of the Greek classic, where flaky phyllo shells get a flavorful filing of spinach, feta cheese, herbs, and butter!
+Be sure and watch the video to see how simple these are to make!

 I can remember three defining moments in my kids’ lives regarding food.
 I mean, life changing.
 For me, anyway.